-Buffett's Berkshire tops profit forecasts despite trade, cash drags
+Buffett's Berkshire tops profit forecasts despite trade drag, record cash

 Net income fell 11% to $16.52 billion, or $10,119 per Class A share, from $18.54 billion, or $11,280 per share, reflecting fewer gains from Berkshire’s investments.

-A U.S. accounting rule requires earnings to incorporate unrealized gains, including on investments such as Apple Inc (AAPL.O) and Bank of America Corp (BAC.N).
+A U.S. accounting rule requires earnings to reflect unrealized gains, including on Berkshire’s respective $57 billion and $27.8 billion stakes in Apple Inc (AAPL.O) and Bank of America Corp (BAC.N).
 Buffett said the resulting volatility can mislead investors.

+Berkshire is based in Omaha, Nebraska, and operates more than 90 businesses including the Geico auto insurer, BNSF railroad, Dairy Queen ice cream, Fruit of the Loom underwear, and its namesake energy company and real estate brokerage.

 Class A shares of Berkshire closed Friday at $323,400, up 5.7% in 2019, lagging the 22.3% gain in the Standard & Poor's 500 .SPX.
 Class B shares closed at $215.83, also up 5.7%.